codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-4-bootstrap-it.md

 ## 4. Finish it yourself :D

 I believe that you've found no difficulty crafting the next 2 sections and the footer.
-So, I'll just leave final version of source code here:
+So, I'll just leave here the final version of the source code:

 `HTML code:`
 [Click here to see final HTML code](https://gist.github.com/codenart/e36a8fb1e1ea97e5fcec063e10d21c03 "ext")